Tutorial Sessions

 Title:

-Novel Hybrid Boosting Converter and Its application in DC Micro-Grid
+Novel Hybrid Boosting Converter and Its Application in DC Micro-Grid

 Summary:

 Switched-capacitor Converter (SC) belongs to a branch of power electronics converters, which comprises capacitors and switches without the participation of inductors.
 In the first part, a family of switched capacitors is introduced, featuring simple circuit, interleaved operation, continuous input current, and systematic expandability, suitable for renewable power conversion from low voltage to high voltage, for connecting battery to high-voltage DC to perform charging and discharging, and also for micro-grid operation with distributed DC sources, batteries, and loads.
 The circuit can be implemented in the form of discrete circuit for high-power applications or in the form of integrated circuit for low-power applications.
-In the second part, a new family of Hybrid Boost Converter (HBC) is introduced on top of the first part, which features in symmetrical configuration, low component voltage rating, small output voltage ripple, and expendable structure.
+In the second part, a new family of Hybrid Boost Converter (HBC) is introduced on top of the first part, which features a symmetrical configuration, low component voltage rating, small output voltage ripple, and expandable structure.
 The topology integrates inductive switching cores of various functionalities and control strategies with Bipolar Voltage Multiplier (BVM) to form the new HBC including the Basic, Symmetrical, Isolated, and Tapped-inductor collections.
 Additionally, all of the collections can be extended for bidirectional power delivery, 3D structure for high power delivery, and half-bridge micro-inverter configuration for DC/AC applications.
 The proposed HBC family is suitable in DC Micro-grid system such as fossil fuel cell energy conversion, front-end photovoltaic energy system, and energy storage systems.

 Presenter